blanchardjeremy/strongphrase.net/README.md

 This is a fork of [Get a Passphrase by Ryan Foster](https://github.com/openidauthority/getapassphrase).
 This repo is a significant re-write of the interface, while most of the core passphrase generation remains the same.

 ## Footnotes
-[^1]: Crack time is based on hivesystems.com's [table](https://www.hivesystems.com/blog/are-your-passwords-in-the-green) for a password with 8 characters, lowercase, uppercase, symbols, and numbers (70 character set).
+[^1]: Crack time is based on [hivesystems.com's table](https://www.hivesystems.com/blog/are-your-passwords-in-the-green) for a password with 8 characters, lowercase, uppercase, symbols, and numbers (70 character set).
+[^2]: AWS pricing is based on the [Amazon EC2 P4d](https://aws.amazon.com/ec2/instance-types/p4/) for EC2 P4d.24xlarge instances.